 Function Tab – Different functions of the TIP Tool are broken down into a tabbed interface.
 Additional tabs may be added or removed based upon your tier of service and various enhancements to the TIP Tool.
 Even though the interface breaks down things by tab, the underlying data in your portfolio is linked together regardless of the presentation layer.

-Idea Manager – Function tab in the TIP Tool that allows capture of new ideas and move them between various phases in the pre-filing pipeline.
+Idea Manager – Function tab in the TIP Tool that allows capture of new ideas and moves them between various phases in the pre-filing pipeline.

 Magic Link – To make access to TIP frictionless, single-use links can be emailed to any email address or domain whitelisted by the Owner.
 This removes the need for an account login and uses the security of your email system to lock down access to only those individuals who are whitelisted to access according to their Role.